TravisWheelerLab/sufr/sufr/README.md

 Options:
   -m, --max-query-len <LEN>  Maximum query length
   -o, --output <OUT>         Output
-  -c, --count                Show count of suffixes -l, --low-memory           Low-memory
+  -l, --low-memory           Low-memory
-  -h, --help                 Print help
+  -a, --abs                  Show absolute position in text -h, --help                 Print help
 ```

-For instance, the suffix `GT` is found at positions 6 and 0:
+For instance, given the _3.fa_ input:

 ```
-$ sufr lo 1.sufr GT
-GT: 8 2
+$ cat sufr/tests/inputs/3.fa
+>1
+AGCTTTTCATTCTGACTGCAACGG
+GCAATANNNNNNNNNNTGTCTC
+>2
+TGTGTGGATTAAAAAAAGAGTGTC
+>3
+TGATAGCAGCTTCTGAACTGGTTA
+CCTGCCGTGAGTAAAT
 ```

-Use the `-c|--count` option to show the count of suffix:
+The suffix "ACT" is found at position 14 in sequence _1_ and 16 in sequence _3_, "GT" is found at position 20 in sequence _3_, and "X" is not found and is printed to `STDERR`:

 ```
-$ sufr lo 1.sufr GT -c
+$ sufr lo 3.sufr ACT GTT
-GT: 2
+ACT
+1 14
+3 16
+//
+GTT
+3 20
+//
+X not found
 ```

-Suffixes not found will be printed to `STDERR`:
+Use the `-a|--absolute` flag if you prefer to see the raw suffix position:

 ```
-$ sufr lo 1.sufr AC XX GT 2>err
+$ sufr lo 3.sufr ACT GTT -a
-AC: 6 0
-GT: 8 2

-$ cat err
-XX: not found
+ACT 14 88
+GTT 92
 ```

 By default, the entire suffix array will be loaded into memory.
 If your machine lacks suffixient resources, you can use the `-m|--max-query-len` option to create a down-sampled suffix array.
 Or use the `-l|--low-memory` option to search the suffix array on disk, which is slower but requires only enough memory to hold the original text/sequences.

-### Extract suffixes from a sufr file
+### Extract suffixes

-Similar to the preceding action, you can use `extract` to get a suffix by _position_:
+Use the `extract` (`ex`) to get suffixes by their position in the text:

 ```
-$ sufr extract -h
+$ sufr ex -h
 Extract suffixes from a sufr file

 Usage: sufr extract [OPTIONS] <SUFR> [SUFFIX]...